factchain/factchain-website/index.md

 <br>
 ![collectXNote](assets/collectXNote.gif)
 <br>
-Each community note is identified by its unique URL https://twitter.com/i/birdwatch/n/noteID mapping to an NFT collection on-chain, with a random token supply ranging from 1 to 42.
+Each community note is identified by its unique URL https://twitter.com/i/birdwatch/n/noteID mapping to an NFT collection onchain, with a random token supply ranging from 1 to 42.

 X community notes’ authors are anonymous.
 Factchain can’t derive an X user ID from an X community note author ID.
 Until the community finds a [smooth ZKP solution to automate the claiming process](https://medium.com/@yacine.badiss/proving-your-community-notes-identity-with-tlsnotary-d224ebe41048), if you’re the author, please reach out on [Warpcast](https://warpcast.com/factchain) or [X](https://twitter.com/factchaintech) to claim your ETH rewards.